 This job tends to get offloaded to the nearest

-victim staff person, an extra item on a long list of duties!
-But database management is really ‘other duties as assigned’ x 10.
-So we’ve got to know what we’re working with.
+victim staff person: an extra item on a long list of duties!
+But database management is a lot more than our directors typically realize.

-- Owning the tech behind your system, which means getting the back-end to work
+- Owning the tech behind your system – which means getting the back-end to work smoothly

-- Managing the data that goes into it, & keeping it as clean and error-free as possible
+- Overseeing the data & keeping it as clean as possible

 - Managing the processes through which data gets entered – in the form of rules, best practices and user permissions

-3. Carve out time each week to spend in your database.
+2. Carve out time each week to devote to the system.

 But a database is like a high maintenance plant.
 If you don’t give it the right amount of sunlight each week, the thing will shrivel and die.

 Besides, work in your database is never ‘done’.
-As long as staff log into it, you will have an infinite –albeit invisible! – laundry list of tasks to keep that system useful and usable.
-So, identify what those tasks are and make time each week to do the upkeep.
-(This also helps you get more familiar & comfortable with the system).
+As long as staff log into it, you will have an infinite (albeit invisible) laundry list of tasks to keep that system useful and usable.

 Why?
 Because the consultants are gone now, and no one knows what’s happening!

 A system is only as good as the person who maintains it.
-If you can get clear on how long it takes to do that job well, you can communicate that reality to your boss – who will then have a clearer perspective on your workload and contributions.
+If you can get clear on how long it takes to do that job well, you can communicate that reality to your boss – who will then have a more accurate idea.

 For better or worse, data administration is a largely invisible job.
 It’s up to you to make your org see the light.

 Database management may not have been the job you signed up for.
-But one of two things will happen over time: you’ll rue the day your boss delegated this task to you, or you’ll realize this is awesome and uncover a career interest you never knew existed!
+But one of two things will happen: you’ll rue the day your boss delegated this task to you, or you’ll realize this is awesome and uncover a brand new career interest.